1.) “What training methods do you use?”

 7.)
 “What does my dog do all day during their board and train?”

 All dogs that come in for our board and train programs have a very structured day to day schedule that focuses on specific problem behaviors, physical exercise, and mental exercise.
 At the beginning of the day we do our morning potty runs and feeding.
-This takes place at 7AM.
-After everyone has been ran and fed we start our morning walks.
-All dogs get a 45 minute structured walk around the facility.
+After everyone has been ran and fed we start any morning walks that need done.
+All dogs get about a 30-45 minute structured walk around the facility.
 From their we do roughly 4 hours of training sessions where we will focus on socialization, obedience commands, Duration work, and specific behavioral modification.
 We do our second feeding around 5PM.
-Finally we end the day with our last evening walk and any final training sessions we need to do before they are kenneled up for the evening around 10PM.
+Finally we end the day with our last evening walk and any final training sessions we need to do before they are kenneled up for the evening.

 8.)
 “Will I see my dog during the board and train?”

 We do not do visitations during the board and trains.
 We put a lot of emphasis on making sure the first interactions that your dog has with you after their stay is as structured and calm as possible.
 This lets the dog know that the same rules that we implemented with them will apply when they go back home.
-You will get weekly updates while your dog is with us and see plenty of updates on them on our social media channels!
+You will be getting periodic updates through direct contact and social media posts.

 9.)
 “My dog is really aggressive.
 Can you help him?
 How will you stay safe while training him?”

 We specialize in working with the most challenging dogs out there.
 If your dog is biting other people we can absolutely still help them.
 We implement very strict protocols with any aggressive dog that we work with to ensure that your dog as well as our staff stay as safe as absolutely possible.
 For more severe cases we do require that owners muzzle the dog before bringing them in for additional saftey.

 10.)
 “Do you offer multi dog discounts on training?”